Student Handbook

 In keeping with the educational goals of this school, students are expected to dress and groom themselves with a sense of responsibility.
 The dress code eliminates obvious or perceived disruptive distractions and safety concerns.
 Each student will show a high degree of respect for the standards of decency, cleanliness and style appropriate to support an educational environment.

 All dress code decisions shall be made by the principal in accordance with the school guidelines and Warren County school board policy.
-Dress code violations will result in 1st) a warning and a change of clothes, 2nd) call to parent to bring a change of clothes, 3rd) 1 day of in school suspension and finally 4th) out of school suspension.
+Dress code violations will result in 1st) a warning and a change of clothes, 2nd) a call to the parent to bring a change of clothes, 3rd) 1 day of in school suspension and finally 4th) out of school suspension.
 A call to parent or guardian will be made for each violation and may result in having clothes brought to school for the change.

-- Unnatural hair coloring deemed disruptive to the educational process by the principal is not acceptable.
+2) Unnatural hair coloring deemed disruptive to the educational process by the principal is not acceptable.

-- Clothing and accessories decorated with slogans that promote or are suggestive of drugs, sex, bodily functions, profanity, tobacco, alcohol, gang activities, criminal activity, violence or death and/or hate speech or symbols including organizations which promote these disturbing influences are prohibited.
+3) Clothing and accessories decorated with slogans that promote or are suggestive of drugs, sex, bodily functions, profanity, tobacco, alcohol, gang activities, criminal activity, violence or death and/or hate speech or symbols including organizations which promote these disturbing influences are prohibited.

-- Shoes must be worn at all times.
+4) Shoes must be worn at all times.
 Laces on shoes or sneakers must be tied.

-- Dresses, shorts or skirts that are slightly above the knee will be acceptable.
+5) Dresses, shorts or skirts that are slightly above the knee will be acceptable.

-- All pants will be worn at the waistline.
-Jeans and pants must not sag, bag, drag, or expose undergarments.
+expose undergarments.
 Jeans or other clothing with holes or tears above the allowable short length are not allowed.
 A hole is a hole regardless of size.
 All holes repaired must be patched or sewn.

-- Wallet chains, dog chains or collars, bracelets or necklaces with spikes or sharp points and other wearing apparel that could be used as weapons are prohibited.
+7) Wallet chains, dog chains or collars, bracelets or necklaces with spikes or sharp points and other wearing apparel that could be used as weapons are prohibited.
+8) Leggings may be worn only with dress code appropriate top/skirt/shorts that are slightly above the knee.

 If a student feels that he/she cannot comply with the standardized dress code because of religious or ethnic beliefs or physical characteristics, the parent/guardian must provide a written explanation to the principal for possible relief from certain aspects of this dress code.

-BULLYING AND HARRASSMENT
+BULLYING AND HARASSMENT

 Harassment and/or bullying will not be tolerated.
 Acts of verbal, physical, or sexual aggression are not allowed.
 Any incidents should be reported to a counselor, teacher, or principal.
 Confidentiality will be maintained to the extent possible.
 Incidents will be documented and investigated.
 Appropriate discipline action will be taken.